 💡 Part 4.
 FAQ and Troubleshooting

-1. Calls go through, but there is a delay (lag).
+1. Calls go through, but there's a delay (lag).
 Most likely, the proxy server is located too far from you.
 Solution: Use a proxy with a geo-location close to you.
-If you are in the RF and the proxy is in the USA, the ping will be high.
+If you are in the UK and the proxy is in the USA, the ping will be high.
 Choose Europe (Finland, Germany, Netherlands).

 2. Viber says "No network" after enabling the proxy.
-You made a mistake in the port or password, or the proxy has "died."
+You made a mistake in the port or password, or the proxy is "dead".
 Solution: Try disabling the proxy in the settings.
-If the internet returns, the problem is with the purchased proxy.
+If the internet returns, the issue is with the purchased proxy.

 Conclusion

-Setting up a proxy in Viber takes just two minutes and returns your freedom of communication.
-You no longer need to turn the VPN on and off just for one call to relatives or a business partner.
+Setting up a proxy in Viber is a two-minute task that restores your freedom of communication.
+You no longer need to switch your VPN on and off for a single call to relatives or business partners.

-👉 Need perfect connectivity in Viber?
-In the CyberYozh App, you can check out high-speed SOCKS5 proxies optimized for VoIP calls.
+👉 Need perfect connection in Viber?
+In the CyberYozh App, you can explore high-speed SOCKS5 proxies optimized for VoIP calls.